durianh96/InvNet-GSM/README.md

-# Large-scale Inventory Networks Optimizing Based on the Guaranteed Service Model
+# Inventory Network Optimization Lab

-Optimizing inventory policy on a large-scale inventory network is challenging since it might involve massive nodes and many shared materials.
+Optimizing inventory placement on a large-scale inventory network is challenging since it might involve massive nodes and many shared materials.

+From a structural perspective, a supply chain can be viewed as a collection of connected facilities, ranging from suppliers' warehouses,factories, and distribution centers to the end sales channels.
+The flow of materials through these facilities can be modeled as an inventory network.
+The material at each facility is a potential inventory stocking node, and the transportation and assembly relationships are directed edges.
+In practice, the inventory network is complex and usually not a simple linear or tree structure, especially when the production process is incorporated in the network, because this process often has a large number of components, and many of these are shared to produce different assemblies.

+![Prototype of an inventory
+network](pics/inventory_network.png)

-Two critical issues are:
+Two critical issues that arise for inventory networks are:
 - choosing which nodes to place inventory
 - how much to set